 - Jill Schantz, Director of LIFE programs @ Eden Theological Seminary

-The Walker Leadership Institute at Eden Theological Seminary
+- Steve Lawler, Director of the Walker Leadership Institute @ Eden Theological Seminary

 “I didn’t know what to expect, but it was beyond my expectations really.
 It was fabulous.”